 HTCCs are generally available once a year and are awarded through a competitive process.
 A NOFA will be published on CHFA's website that will contain information related to the application due date and time, as well as any anticipated Overview Sessions prior to the HTCC funding round.
 All applications must be submitted by the due date and time for the round.
 No opportunities to submit applications are available once the due date has passed.

-B. Eligible Uses of HTCC Funds
+B. Affordable Housing Programs Eligible for Use of HTCC Funds